Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 ![vm image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1664821569769/HBV1pvqwa.png align="center")

-This is where the concept of virtualization came into the picture and provided a viable solution to the above problem.
+This is where the concept of virtualization came into the picture and <br>
+provided a viable solution to the above problem.

-With the help of virtualization software, it is possible to run multiple virtual machines on a single CPU.
+With the help of virtualization software, it is possible to run multiple <br>
+virtual machines on a single CPU.

-This has saved organizations from the additional costs of purchasing and maintaining additional hardware.
+This has saved organizations from the additional costs of purchasing <br>
+and maintaining additional hardware.

-Virtualization also provides scalability as resources can be added or removed at any time without disturbing other VMs.
+Virtualization also provides scalability as resources can be added <br>
+or removed at any time without disturbing other VMs.

 It also demonstrated improved security as the VM was not accessed by other VMs.

-This is the age of Kubernetes, where containers simplify application development and make the whole process much simpler.
+This is the age of Kubernetes, where containers simplify application <br>
+development and make the whole process much simpler.

-These containers are similar to virtual machines but are lighter.
+These containers are similar to virtual machines but are lighter. <br>
-They relax discrete features as they can be shared across multiple os, have their own CPU space, memory, etc., and they are isolated from their respective infrastructure.
+They relax discrete features as they can be shared across multiple <br>
+os, have their own CPU space, memory, etc., <br>
+and they are isolated from their respective infrastructure.

 ## Types of Kubernetes Namespaces

-While writing this blog (Oct 3/ 2022) Kubernetes has four Namespaces, <br>this may change in future
+While writing this blog (Oct 3/ 2022) Kubernetes has four Namespaces, <br>
+this may change in future

 ### default